buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcMember.md

 ### Material Profile Set Usage

-The material of the IfcMember is defined by IfcMaterialProfileSetUsage and attached by the IfcRelAssociatesMaterial.RelatingMaterial.
-It is accessible by the inverse HasAssociations relationship.
- Composite profile members can be represented by referring to several IfcMaterialProfile's within the IfcMaterialProfileSet that is referenced from the IfcMaterialProfileSetUsage.

-Figure 233 illustrates assignment of IfcMaterialProfileSetUsage and IfcMaterialProfileSet to the IfcMember as the member occurrence and to the IfcMemberType.
-The same IfcMaterialProfileSet shall be shared by many occurrences of IfcMaterialProfileSetUsage.
-This relationship shall be consistent to the relationship between the IfcMemberType and the IfcMember.
+Figure 211 illustrates assignment of _IfcMaterialProfileSetUsage_ and _IfcMaterialProfileSet_ to the _IfcMemberType_ and the _IfcMember_ occurrence.
+Both the _IfcMaterialProfileSet_ and _IfcProfileDef_ is shared between all occurrences.

 ![Material profile set and usage](../../../../figures/ifcmember-01.png) Figure 233 — Member profile usage

-Figure 234 illustrates assignment of a composite profile by using IfcCompositeProfile for geometric representation and several IfcMaterialProfile's within the IfcMaterialProfileSet.
-The number of IfcMaterialProfile's within the IfcMaterialProfileSet is restricted to maximal 2 and requires the use of IfcExtrudedAreaSolidTapered, or IfcRevolvedAreaSolidTapered for the correct 'Body' shape representation.
+Figure 234 illustrates assignment of a composite profile by using _IfcCompositeProfileDef_ for geometric representation and several _IfcMaterialProfile_ entities within the _IfcMaterialProfileSet_.

 ![Material profile set and usage](../../../../figures/ifcmember-02.png) Figure 234 — Member composite profiles

 ### Object Typing